 Community advocacy to amplify the AAPI community’s voice in addressing injustice and anti-Asian racism and to overcome historic invisibility.
 This will give the AAPI community a voice to speak out forcefully against anti-Asian hate and racism, and to educate the public about the AAPI community.

-Read the 2023 Asian Community Fund grants announcement
+News from the Asian Community Fund

 Meeting the Challenge of a Highly Diverse Community